360 Degree Appraisal -A Brief Guide for HR

 Creates Self Awareness

-360-degree feedback gives employees a much need opportunity to introspect.
-Since this is a holistic process, employees have a greater insight into their strengths and weaknesses which motivates them towards self-improvement.
-This kind of feedback process further leads to an increase in the skillsets, discipline, and motivation in employees which reduces employee attrition.
-The logic is simple, if an employee is receiving the same feedback from multiple persons then he/she is more likely to act towards it.
+360-Degree feedback gives employees a much need opportunity to introspect.
+Since this is a holistic process, employees have a greater insight into their strengths and weaknesses, which motivates them towards self-improvement.
+This kind of feedback process further leads to an increase in employees' skillsets, discipline, and motivation, which reduces employee attrition.
+The logic is simple: if an employee receives the same feedback from multiple persons, he/she is more likely to act towards it.

-This is one of the obvious benefits of such a feedback process.
+This is one of the apparent benefits of such a feedback process.
 When we talk about one on one appraisal, the review is more asymmetrically skewed than you think.
-It leaves ample room for misjudgment and wrong decisions which can not only hamper the performance but also end up decreasing the revenue.
+It leaves ample room for misjudgment and wrong decisions, which can hamper the performance and decrease the revenue.

-In a 360 degree system system, there is a greater level of transparency.
-Feedback tools such as these help employees have more trust in the system and the decisions by the managers and leaders.
-A transparent workforce increases accountability and enables managers to optimize their decisions.
+In a 360-Degree Feedback system, here is a greater level of transparency.
+Feedback tools such as these help employees have more trust in the design and the decisions by the managers and leaders.
+A transparent workforce increases accountability and enables managers to optimize their choices.

 One of the lesser-known benefits of this performance appraisal method is that it presents you with a pool of extensive data regarding your employees.

-When 360 degree appraisal is used properly and efficiently you have a solid foundation with which you can base your HR and recruiting policies.
-Also, investing in a 360-degree feedback system helps to keep track of improvements especially in the softer areas like discipline, motivation, leadership, etc.
+When 360 Degree Appraisal is used correctly and efficiently, you have a solid foundation on to base your HR and recruiting policies.
+Also, investing in a 360-degree feedback system helps keep track of improvements, especially in the softer areas like discipline, motivation, leadership, etc.

-360 degree feedback is a great way to gain deeper insight into your staff members compared to a one on one review.
-It helps employers understand the roles of employees better beyond the obvious outcome.
+360 Degree Feedback is a great way to gain deeper insight into your staff members than a one-on-one review.
+It helps employers understand the roles of employees better beyond the apparent outcome.
 Managers can understand how an individual fits in a team in other aspects that need not necessarily be related to a project.
 This enables managers to create a dynamic that communicates effectively.
 This further increases employee engagement in your organization and drives employee performance.

-Its easier to train your new employees when you have an idea of the kind of qualities that makes a team tick.
-This is in fact of the most important benefits of a good 360 degree feedback system.
-The data you acquire from managers, peers, subordinates or even clients can point out you towards gaps in skillsets required in your industry.
+It's easier to train your new employees when you have an idea of qualities that make the team tick.
+This is, in fact of the most important benefits of a good 360 Degree feedback system.
+The data you acquire from managers, peers, subordinates, or even clients can point out gaps in the skillsets required in your industry.
 Subsequently, you can tweak and adjust your training programs to suit the current trends.

-This one is probably the most glaring and obvious disadvantage of 360 degree performance appraisal method.
+This one is probably the most glaring and obvious disadvantage of 360 Degree performance appraisal method.
 If your employees don't trust your system, then you are likely to gather dishonest feedbacks.
-People will generally start giving feedback which you like to hear, which will render the feedback system useless.
+People will generally start giving feedback that you like to hear, which will render the feedback system useless.

-Also, if employees are aware that the data could be used for performance review, they could feed false data either to downplay others or make collective arrangements for a better review.
+Also, suppose employees are aware that the data could be used forperformance review, In that case, they could feed false data to downplay others or make collective arrangements for a better review.

 Efficient but Slow

-There is no doubt that this appraisal system is efficient, but one thing that most managers will agree upon is that it is slow.
-The person receiving the mail usually postpones the feedback for the later, or worse, he might even forget about it.
-Others who usually appreciate the importance of the feedback usually end up overthinking about the rating which further delays the appraisal.
+There is no doubt that this appraisal system is efficient, but most managers will agree that it is slow.
+The person receiving the mail usually postpones the feedback for the latter, or worse, he might even forget about it.
+Others who appreciate the importance of the feedback typically end up overthinking the rating, which further delays the appraisal.

-The irony is that these are the easier or in fact the "faster" aspects of such a feedback process.
-The challenging part is to compile the various data and come up with a result that will satisfy all the stakeholders.
-A software might somewhat speed up the process, but coming up with a final decision will still remain a challenge.
+The irony is that these are the easier or, in fact, the "faster" aspects of such a feedback process.
+The challenging part is to compile the various data and come up with the result that will satisfy all the stakeholders.
+A software might somewhat speed up the process, but coming up with a final decision will remain a challenge.

 Suspicious And Distrustful Environment

-As the reviews submitted are generally with the authority, this creates an environment of suspicions regarding the safeguard of the data.
+As the reviews submitted are generally with authority, this creates an environment of suspicions regarding safeguarding the data.
 This leads to people thinking twice before submitting the reviews.

 Also, if a leader or the management fails to act upon the feedback, then employees might feel that it was a pointless exercise.
-This will lead to employees not taking the surveys seriously and makes a dent on the accountability of the manager.
-Also, it might also lead to the loss of employee engagement.
+This will lead to employees not taking the surveys seriously and making a dent in the manager's accountability.
+It might also lead to the loss of employee engagement.

-So, it is vital that when implementing a 360 degree appraisal system you act upon the data and come up with a result that satisfies everyone.
+So, it is vital that when implementing a 360 Degree Appraisal system, you act upon the data and come up with the result that satisfies everyone.

-360 degree performance appraisal is useful for an organization as they provide a holistic view of the employees’ performance.
-It provides the views from various perspectives which leads to fair feedback of an employees’ performance.
+360 Degree performance appraisal is useful for an organization as they provide a holistic view of the employees’ performance.
+It provides the views from various perspectives which leads to the fair feedback of an employees’ performance.